 While not enough to be of any concern, if you are really into having a super fast website, this may not be for you.

 Lastly, while you can control the general categories of ad types that will appear on your blog, and especially such sensitive categories as dating, drugs, religion and ads with sexual references, you cannot set a control for ads individually.

 However, you can see what ads are appearing on your site and block them one by one.
 This is useful if you have affiliate marketing links and want to stop ads for your affiliate link provider competing with your links.

 Before you decide to participate in Adsense, it pays to understand how Adsense streams ads by reading its program policies before you apply.

 Overall, though, I have had no problems or conflicts with the range of ad categories that I allow on my blogs.

 Of course, by blocking sensitive, and even some not so sensitive ad categories, it reduces my potential income.
 But I prefer to be on the safe side.

-Adsense is not for everyone, but for authors who would like to supplement their income, and cover the costs of blogging, it is something that is worth consideration.
+Adsense is not for everyone, but for authors who would like to supplement their income, and cover the costs of blogging, it is something that is well worth consideration.